juniordiscart/ImpossibleOdds-Toolkit/Docs/Serialization.md

 This is achieved using a _serialization definition_, which defines how objects should be (de)constructed and a set of data processing units that are specialised in handling specific kinds of data.

 The structure of the tools described here aim to provide a flexible framework to easily define or provide support for custom data formats.
-This is proven by the [JSON][Json] and [HTTP][Http] tools found in this toolkit as well as the [Photon Extensions][PhotonExtensions] package to help speed up multiplayer development in the Photon networking framework.
+This is proven by the [JSON][Json], XML[Xml] and [HTTP][Http] tools found in this toolkit as well as the [Photon Extensions][PhotonExtensions] package to help speed up multiplayer development in the Photon networking framework.

 ## Serialization Definitions